maggieflan18/Maggie-Flanagan/_posts/2022-02-20-using-oxygen.md

 ![XML Code in Oxygen program](https://maggieflan18.github.io/Maggie-Flanagan/images/TEICodeFinal.jpg)

 Overall, I really enjoyed this project.
 Coding can be very intimidating at first, but I would like to learn more about it and do more practice with progams like Oxygen.
-I think that it is a useful skill to have and I would like to be more well-versed on it.
-Working in Oxygen with TEI was a good introduction into the world of coding and this project showed one way that this skill can be applied.
+I think that it is a useful skill to have, and I would like to be more well-versed on it.
+Working in Oxygen with TEI was a good introduction into the world of coding, and this project showed one way that this skill can be applied.